ktorz-net/hacka-py/doc/tuto-game-py421.md

 Well, you can finally edit and create your **Py421** player.
 `myPy421AI.py` script must begin by importing hackagames elements (`hackapy`) and implement an `hackagames Abstract Player`.

-To import `hackapy` you have first to modify the python path resource to add your workspace directory (i.e. the directory including tutos in wihich your AI in positionned).
+To import `hackapy` you have first to modify the python path resource to add your workspace directory (i.e. the directory including tutos in which your AI in positioned).

 ```python
 # Local HackaGame: